 Singer-songwriter Gaëtan Roussel lets us imagine walking the streets of Paris, madly in love his break out hit dis-moi encore que tu m’aimes, meaning “tell me again you love me”.
 What could be better?

-Born in the small town of Rodez in Occitanie (south of France), Roussel was previously in a band before becoming a solo singer.
+Born in the small town of Rodez in Occitanie (south of France), Roussel was previously in the band Louise Attaque before becoming a solo singer.

 Born in Paris, Renaud Pierre Manuel Séchan, is now just known as the legendary Renaud.
 With his distinctive “broken” voice, he has had so many hits it is almost impossible to narrow it down.